Monsters Crash the Pajama Party: Reception

 In 2001, Glenn Erickson, reviewing the film for DVD Talk, called it "truly terrible.
 David L. Hewitt helped make the reasonable The Time Travellers, but I've yet to see anything else by him that's watchable, and this 45-minute featurette is no exception."

 In 2015, author Clive Davies wrote of the film: "Like most Hewitt productions, it's cheap and half-assed and has terrible corny comedy, but it's kinda charming and when the monsters run out into the audience you'll wish you'd seen it as it was meant to be seen."

+Home media

-Home mediaMonsters Crash the Pajama Party was released on DVD by Something Weird Video in September 2001.
+Monsters Crash the Pajama Party was released on DVD by Something Weird Video in September 2001.
 The DVD, titled Monsters Crash the Pajama Party: Spook Show Spectacular, is packaged with anaglyph-style 3-D glasses, as well as a booklet written by former ghost show operator and historian Jim Ridenour.
 The disc opens with a 4-minute swirling spiral, accompanied by narration that claims that the viewer is being hypnotized.
 Following this clip, the viewer is able to explore Easter egg-filled menu screens designed to look like a landscape featuring a graveyard, a haunted house, and a crypt.
 Navigating the menu screens highlights certain objects, which are unlabeled; upon selecting a highlighted object, media will then play.
 The selectable elements include the following: